MAEZ resource

 Questions people ask about this topic

-What is the purpose of GPS Telematics and Chain of Responsibility for Australian Transport Operators?
+What is the purpose of GPS telematics in the context of Chain of Responsibility?

 This page is useful for owner-operators, transport managers, executives, consignors, consignees, loaders, schedulers, contractors, and anyone who influences a heavy vehicle transport task.